elcruzada/elcruzada/README.md

 ### Hi there 👋.
 I'm a full-stack software engineer.
-Let us connect!
+Let's connect!

 The allure of software engineering lies in the power to create.
 It serves as an outlet for my creative bent and enables me to engage in logical problem-solving.
 Whether it is crafting frontend features or developing intricate backend routes, there is a distinct joy of building something tangible from lines of code.